-All screencasts are aggregated into a Macroeconomics with Excel channel (which is searchable), but it can be a chore to find a particular video.
+All screencasts are aggregated into a Macroeconomics with Excel channel (which is initially organized in the order listed below and is sortable and searchable), but it can be a chore to find a particular video.
 Thus, below is a complete listing of every screencast, organized by workbook, with a brief description.
 Click to view or select the link and copy to send it to someone.

 Remember to pause or rewind as needed.

 I recorded and uploaded these screencasts over a period of 12-18 months some time ago.
 Since then, I have updated and corrected the Excel files so the screencast may not exactly match the Excel file.
 I won't bother to redo the screencast unless it's so dated or different from the Excel file that it will confuse you.
 In other words, if you notice slight differences, just power through.